Funding Opportunities

 The funding a COST Action receives covers the expenses of networking activities rather than research and as such is used to organise and fund events, Short-term Scientific Missions, Training Schools, communication activities, and virtual networking tools.

-Deadline: continuous, next collection date 23 October 2024
+Deadline: continuous, next collection date expected in Autumn 2025

 EIC Accelerator Pilot